National Museum of Rural Life

 - Food served Mon–Sun 10am–4.30pm.

 Part of the National Museums of Scotland, displays of artefacts relating to rural life down the centuries sit alongside a working farm harking back to the 1950s.
-The Shielings Café looks out over the fields and offers a range of sandwiches, filled bagels, main meals and Aberdeen Angus pies and meat platters from Hardiesmill Farm in the Scottish Borders.
+The Shielings Café looks out over the fields and offers a range of sandwiches, filled bagels and main meals starring local produce like Loch Fyne smoked salmon, Thorntonhall ice-cream and free-range eggs from The Beeches, Lockerbie.

 Text supplied by third party.